 In 2010, an extensive fire raged through Isalo National Park and destroyed much of the remaining forest along the canyons.
 The effects of the fire can still be seen today in many parts of the park.

-Isalo is located in the south of Madagascar, which is why it has the dry, hot climate typical of the south.
+Isalo is located in the south of Madagascar, which is why it has a dry, hot climate typical of the south.
 Temperatures above 30°C and little rain are the rule here.
 The climate in the canyons is pleasant, as a slight breeze blows and the temperature is always a few degrees lower.
 Outside the canyons and especially in the shadowless savannahs, hiking can be quite strenuous.
-Plenty of sunscreen, plenty of water and protective, airy clothing should definitely be in your luggage.
+Plenty of sunscreens, plenty of water, and protective, airy clothing should definitely be in your luggage.

 Around the national park lives above all the tribe of the Bara, originally as nomadic zebu breeders.
 West of the park lies the notorious city of Ilakaka, famous for the world’s largest sapphire deposits.

 Between dry savannah landscapes and weathered sandstone hardly life seems possible at first sight, but nevertheless a species-rich flora and fauna has developed here.
 There are, typical for savannahs, mainly aloes, pachypods, and other water-storing greenery, about 400 different species.
 Bismarckia or in Madagascan Satrana, grey-green palm trees, are typical for the area.